 Click Meetings upper left for the new method of adding agendas, documents (packets, packages), and minutes.

-- You may click on your department to filter your own meetings.
+- You may click on your department to filter your own meetings when viewing what is in the admin.

-- When adding new, I suggest a naming protocol of department abbreviation and date as year-month-day, i.e. SB 2021-03-17.
-Although tedious, this will help you find the newest at the top of the list.
+- When adding new, I suggest a naming protocol of department abbreviation first, then date as year-month-day, i.e. SB 2021-03-17, but this part is totally optional.
+Although tedious, this will help you find the newest at the top of the list when desiring to edit, although they will also be easy to find when you filter by category as noted above.

 - Copy the date into the date field, or use the date picker.